 Mikey’s Late Night Slice has grown from a food truck and a tiny shack in Short North to five locations total, including spots inside Woodlands Tavern and the Newport Music Hall.
 Mikey’s is favored for their irreverent pizzas like the Spicy Ass Pepperoni or the Cheezus Crust, which makes a sandwich of two slices of pizza, with melted American cheese between.
 You can also top their pizzas with their famous Slut Sauce, a secret mix of all of their sauces.

-Newer pizzerias like Harvest Pizzeria in German Village, Yellow Brick Pizza in Olde Towne East, and Element Pizza downtown have given pizza lovers new options to try on their pies.
+Newer pizzerias like Harvest Pizzeria, Yellow Brick Pizza and Element Pizza have given pizza lovers new options to try on their pies.
 At Harvest, you can have everything from clams to chorizo to almond pesto.
 Yellow Brick offers gluten free options, plus a killer line-up of beers on tap, to go with pizzas like the Oak Street, which includes potatoes, mushrooms, onions, and garlic in a white sauce.
 Element tops their pizza with ingredients like house-cured bacon or homemade sausage, or granny smith apples and roasted onions.

 You can also find pizza places on the cutting edge of fresh and creative ingredients.
 Clever Crow Pizza, with locations inside the North Market and Circus Bar, has drawn national attention for their cornbread crusts and ingredients like roasted Ohio corn, butternut squash, and hummus.